How To Buy Property In Turkey Without Being Ripped Off

 In this report we’re not going to beat about the bush of political correctness, we’re going to get right to the heart of the matter and discuss how you can buy property in Turkey without being ripped off.

-The reason why we’re writing this article today is because we have just received yet another email asking for our help in getting money back that has been invested in an invisible property in Turkey.
+The reason why we’re writing this article today is that we have just received yet another email asking for our help in getting money back that has been invested in an invisible property in Turkey.

-We call these ‘the emperor’s new properties’ because they are sold off plan to unsuspecting individuals who have no idea that their deposit, and even their stage payments if they’re unlucky, will disappear into the back pocket of a fat, hairy conman leaving them with absolutely nothing but a gaping hole where both their savings and their dreams used to be.
+We call these ‘the emperor’s new properties’ because they are sold off-plan to unsuspecting individuals who have no idea that their deposit, and even their stage payments if they’re unlucky, will disappear into the back pocket of a fat, hairy conman leaving them with absolutely nothing but a gaping hole where both their savings and their dreams used to be.

 In the case in question the buyer – we should say ‘victim’ really as they have bought nothing – was about to fly back out to Turkey to try one more time to pin their developer down and get their lawyer to help them sort out the sorry mess they have found themselves in.